nyanshell/nyanshell.github.io/_posts/2022-10-31-mastodon-deploy.md

 categories: memo
 tags: Mastodon SNS
 ---
+P.S: My Mastodon account: [@nyanshell@mastodon.nyanshell.com](https://mastodon.nyanshell.com/web/@nyanshell)

 Several years ago, I took a glimpse of [Mastodon](https://github.com/mastodon/mastodon) and thought I could deploy one.
 However, I soon forgot this matter.
 But [recent news about Twitter](https://www.nytimes.com/live/2022/10/28/business/elon-musk-twitter) makes me realize maybe it's better to have a Twitter alternative.
 So after a long time of procrastination, I finally decided to deploy a Mastodon instance.

-**Why self-hosted**: There're many public Mastodon instances that let you create an account freely.
+**Why self-hosted**: Because it's cool.
+There're many public Mastodon instances that let you create an account freely.
 You still need to follow their site ToS, and most of them don't have an SLA.
 Since I'm using a decentralized service, deploying it myself is an interesting part(Maybe the most!), and it's a good chance to get familiar with the ecosystem.

 # Service Architecture After Deployment